CumiTerbang/HaryoMusicPlayer/README.md

     - Open your Android Studio
     - New -> Project from Version Control..
     - Paste the url, click OK
-2. Replace demo api key with your [newsapi.org](newsapi.org) api key [here](https://github.com/CumiTerbang/MyNewsPortal/tree/master/app/src/main/java/com/haryop/mynewsportal/utils/ConstantsObj.kt)
-    - utils > ConstantsObj > NEWSAPIORG_APIKEY
-3. Prepare the Android Virtual Device or real device
+2. Prepare the Android Virtual Device or real device
-4. Build and deploy the app module
+3. Build and deploy the app module

 ## Code Design & Structure
 This project is using MVVM design pattern.
 The project directory consist of 4 directories: